thoughtbot/ios-on-rails/book/rails/creating_a_post_request.md

 method all about?
 When we are creating an `event` with our API, we want to make sure that the event has an owner.

-In Humon, we identify users by their device token, which is being sent in the header.
-In early versions of this book, we sent the device token in the parameters, just like `address`, `lat`, and `name`.
+In Humon, we identify users by their auth token, which is being sent in the request header.
+We are sending tokens in the header rather than in the URL because it is standard practice, even though SSL encrypts the entire request.

-Later on, we got feedback that it is more typical to see auth tokens sent in request headers.
-At first we thought this was because of security concerns, but then we found out that SSL encrypts the entire response, including the URL.

-The best explanation we've found for sending tokens of any kind in the header rather than in the URL is that it accounts for user error.
-As shared in [this StackOverflow response](http://stackoverflow.com/a/20754104/1019369), putting tokens in the header "Provides extra measure of security by preventing users from inadvertently sharing URLs with their credentials embedded in them."
+As shared in [this
+StackOverflow response](http://stackoverflow.com/a/20754104/1019369), putting
+tokens in the header "Provides extra measure of security by preventing users from inadvertently sharing URLs with their credentials embedded in them."